-Tigers are one of the most fascinated animals loved for their strength, bravery and power.
-They are one of the most studied of all animals hence people do know about various things about them including their habitat, lifecycle, eating habits, species and more.
+Tigers are one of the most fascinating animals loved for their strength, bravery, and power.
+They are one of the most studied of all animals hence people do know about various things about them including their habitat, lifecycle, eating habits, species, and more.
 Moreover, tigers’ lifespan is one of the most debated subjects.
 Thus, if you want to know about their lifecycle you have landed in the right place.
-The article will unveil “how long do tigers live” and everything about their average life cycle.
+The article will unveil “How long do tigers live” and everything about their average life cycle.

 How Long Do Tigers Live on Average?